 Who is your audience? – That’s pretty self-explanatory, isn’t it?
 Particularly in a niche market.
 But this goes far beyond demographics – you’d better know a lot about their personality, opinions, and past experiences.

-What do you want them to do? - Vote, friend, follow, buy - whatever it is, do not forget to ask for it, via social media and your regular communication with your audience (be they clients, customers, constituents).
-Some may think of this as the "CTA" - the 'call to action’ and you would be right.
+What do you want them to do? – Vote, friend, follow, buy?
+Whatever your call to action, do not forget to keep asking for it, via social media and your regular communication with your audience (be they clients, customers, constituents).
+Some may think of this as the “CTA” – the ‘call to action’ and you would be right.

 Scope of Conversation